fieldtrip/website/workshop/nigeria2025.md

 The rationale and analysis of event-related potentials (ERP) are presented, with applications to sensory and cognitive processes.
 The ERP difference wave is discussed, and participants do the preprocessing and compute ERPs in a task-based EEG dataset, contrasting visual and auditory conditions.
 Ethics, informed consent, incidental findings and adversial effects are presented, followed by a presentation and discussion on translating European practices to the African situation.

-- EEG and ethics (lecture by Robert)
+- EEG and ethics ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/12 - EEG and ethics.pdf) by Robert, [video](https://youtu.be/kAP769ygqLE))
-- analysis of ERPs (lecture by Robert)
+- analysis of ERPs ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/13 - Analysis of ERPs.pdf) by Robert, [video](https://youtu.be/nwGlfimXUiw))
 - lunch
 - analysis of ERPs ([hands-on](/workshop/nigeria2025/erp))
 - analysis of ERPs (demonstration)
-- EEG and ethics - the African perspective (lecture by Damian)
+- EEG and ethics - the African perspective (lecture by Damian, [video](https://youtu.be/yZnRxK5k05c))

 ### Friday – Frequency Analysis & Source Localization

 Methods to localize the underlying brain activity from the topographical ERP distribution are presented.
 Frequency analysis is explained and participants explore frequency-based EEG analysis (e.g., eyes open vs. closed, group comparisons).
 Hands-on experience with spectral analysis is provided.

-- source localization (lecture by Robert)
+- source localization ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/15 - Source localization.pdf) by Robert, [video](https://youtu.be/B-X2tPEcz7w))
-- frequency analysis (lecture by Robert)
+- frequency analysis ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/16 - Frequency analysis.pdf) by Robert, [video](https://youtu.be/USHTEjzAhbU))
 - lunch
 - frequency analysis ([hands-on](/workshop/nigeria2025/frequency))
 - frequency analysis (demonstration)
-- real-time analysis and BCI (lecture)
+- real-time analysis and BCI ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/17 - Real-time and BCI.pdf) by Robert, [video](https://youtu.be/ISgUzYv5SAQ))
 - continue with hands-on preprocessing, ERPs, or frequency analysis
-- outlook and future plans (discussion)
+- where to go from here ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/19 - Where to go from here.pdf) by Mikkel, [video](https://youtu.be/V0X5VEiZFFU))

 ### Saturday – Wrap-up & Additional Practice

 The final day is flexible, used to finalize lectures of previous days, for review, additional practice, or wrapping up unfinished work.
 Topics that can be presented are statistical approaches and experimental design types.
 Reflections on the week’s learning and experiences conclude the course.

-- reflection on EEG research (group discussions)
+- reflections on EEG research ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/20 - EEG reflections and summary.pdf) by Robert and discussions)
 - Q&A on designing the task and the analysis (general discussion)
 - designing and synchronizing a task ([hands-on](/workshop/nigeria2025/stimuluspresentation))
 - recording of EEG (hands-on)